-Verify Run a verify Job.
+- Verify Run a verify Job.
 In general, verify jobs permit you to compare the contents of the catalog to the file system, or to what was backed up.
-In addition, to verifying that a tape that was written can be read, you can also use verify as a sort of tripwire intrusion detection.

-Admin Run an admin Job.
+In addition, to verifying that a tape that was written can be read, you can also use verify as a sort of tripwire intrusion detection. - Admin Run an admin Job.
 An Admin job can be used to periodically run catalog pruning, if you do not want to do it at the end of each Backup Job.
 Although an Admin job is recorded in the catalog, very little data is saved.

-Level = <job-level> The Level directive specifies the default Job level to be run.
+The Client is not involved in an Admin job, so features such as "Client Run Before Job" are not available.
+Only Director's runscripts will be executed. - Migration Run a Migration Job (similar to a backup job) that reads data that was previously backed up to a Volume and writes it to another Volume.
+(See 28 on page 289) - Copy Run a Copy Job that essentially creates two identical copies of the same backup.
+The Copy process is essentially identical to the Migration feature with the exception that the Job that is copied is left unchanged.
+(See 28 on page 289) - Level = <job-level> The Level directive specifies the default Job level to be run.
 Each different Job Type (Backup, Restore, ...) has a different set of Levels that can be specified.
 The Level is normally overridden by a different value that is specified in the Schedule resource.
-This directive is not required, but must be specified either by a Level directive or as an override specified in the Schedule resource.

-For a Backup Job, the Level may be one of the following:

-Full When the Level is set to Full all files in the FileSet whether or not they have changed will be backed up.

-Incremental When the Level is set to Incremental all files specified in the FileSet that have changed since the last successful backup of the the same Job using the same FileSet and Client, will be backed up.
+This directive is not required, but must be specified either by a Level directive or as an override specified in the Schedule resource. - For a Backup Job, the Level may be one of the following: - Full When the Level is set to Full all files in the FileSet whether or not they have changed will be backed up. - Incremental When the Level is set to Incremental all files specified in the FileSet that have changed since the last successful backup of the same Job using the same FileSet and Client, will be backed up.
 If the Director cannot find a previous valid Full backup then the job will be upgraded into a Full backup.
-When the Director looks for a valid backup record in the catalog database, it looks for a previous Job with:
+When the Director looks for a valid backup record in the catalog database, it looks for a previous Job with: - The same Job name. - The same Client name. - The same FileSet (any change to the definition of the FileSet such as adding or deleting a file in the Include or Exclude sections constitutes a different FileSet.

-- The same Job name. - The same Client name. - The same FileSet (any change to the definition of the FileSet such as adding or deleting a file in the Include or Exclude sections constitutes a different FileSet. - The Job was a Full, Differential, or Incremental backup. - The Job terminated normally (i.e. did not fail or was not canceled). - The Job started no longer ago than Max Full Interval.
+- The Job was a Full, Differential, or Incremental backup. - The Job terminated normally (i.e. did not fail or was not canceled). - The Job started no longer ago than Max Full Interval.